randomnerd/meteor-electron/README.md

-#Meteor-tool extended with desktop support
+#NEW: Meteor-tool extended with desktop support
 [Demo of the meteor-tool in action](https://www.youtube.com/watch?v=J6a98VIxgu0)

 [Repo](https://github.com/jrudio/meteor)